LeonidGrr/accrete/README.md

 ========================
 Accrete is planetary system generation program.
 During last 50 years this code was reimplemented many times with many improvements ([good overview here](https://github.com/zakski/accrete-starform-stargen), also brief history below).
-While this particular version is not supposed to be used as accurate scientific modelling tool, it can be used for procedural generation of plausible planetary system.
+While this particular version is not supposed to be used as an accurate scientific modelling tool, it can be used for procedural generation of plausible planetary system.
 This Rust port of accrete hopefully will include most of old features of this wonderful program and maybe even some extended functionality.

-## Generate planetary system.
+## Generate planetary system

 ### Default:
 ```rust